 Autonomy of each local church. " He is also head of the body, the church; and He is the beginning..."
 Col 1:18a.

 - Christ is the recognized head of our church, not any person, group, or religious organization.
 While recognizing the value of associating and cooperating with other groups of Christians, we believe every local church should be self-governing and independent from any denominational control.

-- Priesthood of every believer.
-"To Him who loved us and washed us from our sins in His own blood and has made us kings and priests to His God and Father."
-Rev 1:5b-6a "You are a chosen generation, a royal priesthood, a holy nation."
+Priesthood of every believer.
+"To Him who loves us and released us from our sins by His blood - and He has made us to be a kingdom, priests to His God and Father."
+Rev 1:5b-6a "But you are a chosen race, a royal priesthood, a holy nation."
 1 Pet 2:9a

 - The Bible teaches that every Christian is called to "full time" Christian service, regardless of his or her vocation.
 We practice the truth that every believer is a minister by encouraging every member to find a place of service and ministry.
 Every believer has direct access to God through prayer and Bible reading.

 Two Ordinances: Baptism and the Lord's Supper.
 "So then, those who had received his word were baptized; and that day there were added about three thousand souls.
 They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer."
 Acts 2:41-42.